<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2849132&amp;fmt=gif">

 Best fit: Organizations that want fast time-to-value (30-day full deployment) with minimal policy engineering.
 Strong where stopping lateral movement through admin protocols is the top goal.

-Consideration: The MFA-centric model may not suit every environment.
-OT devices that can't respond to MFA challenges require rule-based exceptions.
+Consideration: Zero Networks' MFA-centric model may not suit every environment, and OT devices that can't respond to MFA challenges require rule-based exceptions.
 Kubernetes segmentation (via eBPF) was added in late 2025 and is still maturing.

 Palo Alto Networks